cobra91/TelegramCSharpForward/README.md

 In this file TLSharp store all information needed for user session.

-So you need to authenticate user every time the TLSharp.dat file is corrupted or removed.
+So you need to authenticate user every time the "<b>YourSessionName</b>.dat" file is corrupted or removed.

-In this directory, you will also find the SQLite database which will be created on the first launch with an error message but if you restart the application then it will work (known bug to be corrected)

 # FAQ

 #### What API layer is supported?
 The latest layer supported by TLSharp is 66.
 If you need a higher layer, help us test the preview version of (your feedback is welcome!)

-#### I get an error on first launch !

-The SQLite database which will be created on the first launch with an error message but if you restart the application then it will work (known bug to be corrected)

 **Attach following information**: